ve7gel/MeteobridgePG3/README.md

 The MeteoBridge nodeserver keeps track of the version number and when a profile rebuild is necessary.
 The profile/version.txt will contain the MeteoBridge profile_version which is updated in server.json when the profile should be rebuilt.

 # Release Notes
+- 3.0.6 29/10/2022
+  - bugfixes and profile updates to correct wind values in programs on ISY.
+  - make nls values more descriptive to differentiate raw values from configured units values
+  - correct an issue where rain rate always displayed in metric values regardless of configured units.
 - 3.0.5 27/03/2022
   - change discovery method
 - 3.0.4 09/03/2022